twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-14-burdened-khandha%zh.rst

 **Note: Dukkha and the burdened khandha**

 Buddhists or non-Buddhists should contemplate on Dukkha and the Burdened khandha very often in our daily life with experiences.
 These Dhammas are like two sides of a coin and inseparable.
 With the understanding of Dukkha, we will understand the burdened khandha, vice versa.
-With development in contemplation, we can see the word with wisdom and compassionate eyes of Dhamma.
+With development in contemplation, we can see the world with wisdom and compassionate eyes of Dhamma.
 Some Buddhists encourage people to use some western philosophies to understand Dukkha.
-The Buddha Dhamma is complete by itself and no need other worldly Dhammas to understand it.
-It’s also impossible became nearly all of them are based on wrong views.
+The Buddha Dhamma is complete by itself and no need other worldly knowledges to understand it.
+It’s also impossible because nearly all of them are based on wrong views.
 Dukkha sacca is the most difficult Dhamma to all living beings.
 Only a Buddha and his noble disciples can understand them (exclude pacceka-Buddha).
 We only need to practice with the four noble truths with contemplation of them in our daily life of experiences.
 First, we need to have appreciation on the nature of dukkha.
 The best places are hospitals and patients afflicted by ageing, sickness and dying.
 If we use the four meanings of dukkha sacca: 1.
 Oppressive (pīḷanāṭṭha) 2.
 Conditions by craving (saṅkhatāṭṭha) 3.
 Burning with fire of craving (santāpāṭṭha) and 4. suffering with changing (vipariṇāmaṭṭha).

 I myself also have a lot of benefit by using them in my daily life contemplation with experiences.
 First saṅkhatāṭṭha is my favourite one which dukkha is quite extensive in one’s life.
 It becomes wearisome which discern dukkha with the burdened khandha.
 When someone becomes older and older, its oppressive nature is becoming greater and can feel the burdened khandha with a lot of dukkha (many kinds of them).
 Within eleven years, I have three operations for three physical problems.